EE broadband review

 - Upload speed: 110Mb

-However, EE Fibre Max is a full-fibre service, so you must be in an area with Fibre To The Premises.
+To sign up to these Full Fibre packages, you'll need to be in an area with Fibre To The Premises.

-This is currently quite limited in reach compared to other broadband services, so not everyone will be able to get it; when using our postcode checker, we’ll tell you if full-fibre is an option.
+This is currently quite limited in reach compared to other broadband services, so not everyone will be able to get it.
+By using our deals checker, we’ll be able to tell you if Full Fibre is an option.